 What Are Some Tips for Adopting This Practice?

 If you’re interested in participating in the nose to tail way of eating, there are a few ways to begin.
 Instead of diving in, be sure you’re doing it right to get the most out of this practice

 - Start Small – Thinking about using up all the parts of an animal can be overwhelming at first.
 To start, begin with the tongue or cheek so that you can work your way up to using the whole animal.
 This will get you started in adopting the practice!

 - Talk with the Experts – It can be hard to come up with a dish since recipes are oriented towards an animal’s most popular parts.
-Luckily, talking with local chefs and farmers can give you some expert insights into what ingredients will compliment each other.
+Luckily, talking with local chefs and farmers can give you some expert insights into what ingredients will complement each other.
 You may even want to share your finds with others on your favorite family app!

 - Follow the Principles – Minimizing food waste is an important part of the philosophy of nose to tail recipes.
 And, that means taking it a step further when you purchase your animal.
-Ensure your animals are organic and 100% grass fed so you get the true nutritional benefits of this eating style.
+Ensure your animals are organic and 100% grass-fed so you get the true nutritional benefits of this eating style.

 With going green becoming an important cultural issue, it’s easy to forget about what goes on with our plate.
 But, food waste is a big thing and sustainable eating practices can make a difference.
 Have you tried any recipes that use not only the meat but literally the nose or tail of a pig?
 Share them with us in our comments!